Max Weisel

-Max Weisel (born November 12, 1991 in Tucson, Arizona) is an American software engineer and digital artist.
+Max Weisel (born November 12, 1991, in Tucson, Arizona) is an American entrepreneur and artist.
 His experience as an iOS app developer predates the release of Apple's App Store.
 He's collaborated with avant garde artist Björk, to produce Biophilia, the first full-length app album.
 In addition his work has been featured in museums such as the New York Museum of Modern Art.
 He is the founder of the San Francisco-based research and development company RelativeWave, which was acquired by Google in 2014.
+After the acquisition of RelativeWave, Max worked as the Head of Material Design Tools at Google until 2016, when he left to found Normal, a virtual reality and augmented reality software company.